bostonrb/bostonrb/README.markdown

 You will need these installed before you can start developing and running the application.
 For help getting this environment running, see [these excellent installation notes](http://wiki.devchix.com/index.php?title=Workshop_Installation_Notes)

+(You can try Google for documentation on MySQL installation for your operating system.)

 ### Configure RVM and project gemset (RVM is optional, but recommended)

 If necessary install Ruby 1.8.7